smbjorklund/media_update/doc/terms.md

 Some [readable string that identifies an object](http://en.wikipedia.org/wiki/Slug_(web_publishing)).
 Used to create readable urls.
-We use it for instance to identify UiB's users with strings like "&lt;firstname>.&lt;lastname>".
+We use it for instance to identify UiB’s users with strings like "&lt;firstname>.&lt;lastname>".